 Nonetheless, that's pretty cool news to parents who struggle to keep little ones focused—or, at least, by your side while navigating a busy grocery store.
 Next time, just ask them what Batman would do!
 (To truly replicate the research, you'll have to repeat this question every minute.)

-Writing for Psychology Today, Amy Morin, a licensed clinical social worker, offered some tips for how parents can do this without sounding like a researcher.
+, Amy Morin, a licensed clinical social worker, offered some tips for how parents can do this without sounding like a researcher.

 "Identify one of your child's favorite characters—make sure it's someone who is hard working, like Rapunzel.
 Then say, 'Pretend to be Rapunzel and do your work the same way Rapunzel would do it,'" Morin wrote.